 Time constraints are an unfortunate reality in healthcare, and something doctors frequently lament themselves.
 The pressure to manage heavy patient loads; the decision fatigue that comes with seeing so many patients back to back; and the added work of updating patients’ electronic health records — these are all stressors that can interfere with the patient-doctor relationship.

-While the need to stay on schedule may be the reason a doctor interrupts you, there are ways to maximize your time with the doctor and make your appointment feel less hurried.
+While the need to stay on schedule may be the reason a doctor interrupts you, there are ways to maximize the time you do have and make your appointment feel less hurried.
 One thing you can try to do is lighten your doctor’s workload by making use of other providers and staff who work in the same practice or facility.
 For example, Zulman says many doctors’ offices have clinical pharmacists who can help with medication management.
 And if you have a chronic illness that requires closer monitoring, your doctor may be able to recommend other in-office services.

 “If you’re finding you have a lot of issues going on and you’re not getting time with the doctor, you can always ask about other services to offload some of those routine tasks,” Zulman says.
 “That way, your doctor can focus on the things they’re most equipped to do.”